HimoriK/book/src/ch04-01-what-is-ownership.md

   our `String`.

 That first part is done by us: when we call `String::from`, its implementation requests the memory it needs.
-This is pretty much universal in programming languages.

 However, the second part is different.
-In languages with a *garbage collector (GC)*, the GC keeps track of and cleans up memory that isn’t being used anymore, and we don’t need to think about it.
-In most languages without a GC, it’s our responsibility to identify when memory is no longer being used and to call code to explicitly free it, just as we did to request it.
-Doing this correctly has historically been a difficult programming problem.
-If we forget, we’ll waste memory.
-If we do it too early, we’ll have an invalid variable.
-If we do it twice, that’s a bug too.
-We need to pair exactly one `allocate` with exactly one `free`.
+In languages with a *garbage collector (GC)*, the GC keeps track of memory that isn’t being used anymore, and in most languages without a GC, you have to identify when memory is no longer being used and call code to explicitly free it.
+Doing this correctly is a difficult programming problem.
+We need to pair each `allocate` with exactly one `free`.

-Rust takes a different path: the memory is automatically returned once the variable that owns it goes out of scope.
+Rust automatically returns the memory once the variable that owns it goes out of scope.
 Here’s a version of our scope example from Listing 4-1 using a `String` instead of a string literal:

 ```rust
 {{#rustdoc_include ../listings/ch04-understanding-ownership/no-listing-02-string-scope/src/main.rs:here}}